c4milo/fusejs/README.md

 ### Linux
-I haven't tested Linux yet.
+It has not been tested in Linux yet.